 Prerequisites: To be eligible for the internship course a student must be in the final term of his/her art degree program having completed 15 credits in her/her field and have a GPA of 3.0 or greater.
-Permission to take this course must be granted by the program coordinator by the end of the Fall or Spring term prior to registration.
+Permission to take this course must be granted by the course instructor prior to registration.
 Said permission will be granted only upon completion of documents including a signed contract of employment.